 Refunds for room and board are available to students who withdraw from the university within the first five (5) business days of the semester.
 Students will be charged only for the first week of costs associated with room and board.
+Contract breakage fees may also apply.
 No refunds will be issued after the first week of classes.
-In the event of temporary closures, restrictions, and/or adjustments to the housing services schedule, the University will not issue refunds or credits, whether partial or full, for such interruptions or adjustments.
+In the event of temporary closures, restrictions, and/or adjustments to the housing services schedule, the University will not issue refunds or credits, whether partial or full, for such interruptions or adjustments